jee00609/AWS_Foundational/개념 모음/Amazon Route 53.md

 ### NO.163
 [Which AWS service can help a company detect an outage of its website servers and redirect users to alternate servers?](https://aws.amazon.com/ko/about-aws/whats-new/2013/02/11/announcing-dns-failover-for-route-53/)

+### NO.214
+Which of the following is an AWS managed Domain Name System (DNS) web service?